vyomasystems-lab/challenges-Mohamed1999777/README_level3_design.md

 ## Design Bug
 The design has the following bugs

-* There is a problem in the sign of the result
+* There is a problem in the sign of the result of the Adder Block
 * The bug habbens when A is bigger than B and A is positive and B is negative , the result is correct but the sign isn't correct

 ## Verification Strategy